opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_51/report.md

 c)     DBS Credit cards – his income was not sufficient to pay for the household and children’s expenses, as the Wife had not paid any maintenance.
 He therefore borrowed on his credit card statements to sustain his family’s expenses.
 There were recent transactions from Australia, Indonesia, China from his business trips but those were claimable.
 The debt mainly accrued from 2017 as the children had tuition and he bought tickets for them to go back to Indonesia.

-21     The Wife’s response in her 2nd Affidavit, was simply a bare denial, and she added that if the Husband disregarded financial prudence and continue to live beyond his means, she should not be made to pay the price[\[note: 10\]](#Ftn_10).
+21     The Wife’s response in her 2nd Affidavit, was simply a bare denial, and she added that if the Husband disregarded financial prudence and continue to live beyond his means, she should not be made to pay the price[^10].

 22     The Wife had the benefit of perusing the documents exhibited by the Husband in his Affidavit of Assets and Means, but did not raise any questions in relation to the transactions in his credit card statements or the use of his credit facilities.

 23     In fact, the Wife took out an application for discovery on 11 October 2018 and none of the items asked for related to the transactions that the Husband had charged to his credit card, or the use of the credit facilities.

-24     Even in the Submissions, the Wife’s case is that if the Husband had incurred debts as a result of financial imprudence or mismanagement or living beyond his means, she should not be made to bear the burden[\[note: 11\]](#Ftn_11).
+24     Even in the Submissions, the Wife’s case is that if the Husband had incurred debts as a result of financial imprudence or mismanagement or living beyond his means, she should not be made to bear the burden[^11].

 25     At the ancillary matter hearing, the Wife’s counsel picked on certain items in the Husband’s DBS credit card statements, and pointed out that there were transactions for hotels, gym, travel, jewellery, clothes and alleged that these were not for the children.
 These were never raised by the Wife before, and in fact, to raise it only at the hearing, it is not fair to the Husband who has not been given an opportunity to answer to these allegations.